w-m/3dgs-compression-survey/README.md

 This script attempts to fetch data from the relevant papers and update the tables in the `results` folder.
 To add a new paper, create an entry in `data_extraction/data_source.yaml`.

 It is recommended to the authors to include their results in their Github repository, to ensure that the data is fetched correctly.
 You can view the expected format [here](https://github.com/fraunhoferhhi/Self-Organizing-Gaussians/tree/main/results).
+Please provide a submethod name for up to two results per dataset to be displayed in the survey table.
+Results without a submethod name will only be shown in the plots.
+Use the keyword "Baseline" to ensure only the name of your approach is shown in the table for these results.